Privacy Engineering in the Wild: Understanding the Practitioners' Mindset, Organisational Aspects, and Current Practices: Results

 Participants also gave their \textbf{opinions on data retention}.
-Although almost half of the participants agreed that personal data should definitely be deleted at some point, most of them stressed that it depends on the type of data and system.
+Although almost half of the participants ($14/30$) agreed that personal data should definitely be deleted at some point, most of them stressed that it depends on the type of data and system.
 Again, data retention might be compulsory for banking and healthcare systems, but they agree that these are exceptional cases.
-In general, transactional data or data in-use can be deleted as soon as possible by systems or as soon as they are no longer required.
-However, most participants could not specify a precise time frame for data retention since it seemed somewhat circumstantial.
-About half of the participants suggested data retention periods between one and three years as a rule of thumb.
-A couple of them suggested anonymising personal data instead of deleting it to be still utilised for business purposes.
+In general, systems can delete transactional data or data in-use as soon as possible or when they are no longer required.
+However, participants could not specify a precise time frame for data retention since it seemed somewhat circumstantial.
+About half of the participants ($14/30$) suggested data retention periods between one and three years as a rule of thumb.
+Two suggested anonymising personal data instead of deleting it to be still utilised for business purposes.

 The \textbf{opinions about who is responsible for privacy} in the organisation were also shared by the participants.
 Thirteen of them consider privacy as a collective responsibility for the entire organisation.
 Notwithstanding, twelve participants also expressed that the system's architect bears significantly more responsibility for privacy.
 Developers, business analysts, project managers, and privacy officers also share this responsibility but were mentioned to a much lesser extent.
-Some practitioners also argue that their customers are responsible for privacy since they ultimately decide on the requirements that get implemented or deployed and operate the systems independently.
+Some practitioners ($5/30$) also argue that their customers are responsible for privacy since they ultimately decide on the requirements that get implemented or deployed and operate the systems independently.
 Interestingly, eight participants expressed a personal sense of responsibility for developing privacy-aware systems.
 These participants also mentioned a sense of duty, identifying and raising privacy concerns that they see lacking in their organisations or taking leadership roles regarding privacy.